 Compared to most therapists, I am very active, involved and personal in therapy.
-I do not just sit back and listen and I do not just give advice.
+I do not just sit back and listen.
+I go beyond listening and help motivate patients to change.

 My approach to therapy reflects my belief as an athlete that success in any endeavor requires pushing ourselves hard to overcome our limitations and problems.
 Like an athletic trainer or coach, I push patients to dig deep to find their "heat" and work hard to change and realize their goals.

-To understand a patient’s problems and help them change, I use the relationship between myself and the patient as both an assessment and teaching tool.
+To understand a patient’s problems and help them change, I use utilize the relationship between myself and the patient as both an assessment and teaching tool.
 The way patients interact with me in therapy shows me a lot about how they interact with others and create problems in relationships.
 In my relating to a patient, I am often modeling more effective ways for the patient to do their own relationships.

 I show people what they do that causes their problems or prevents them from getting more out of their lives.